4d/docs/website/translated_docs/es/Debugging/debugLogFiles.md

 There are several ways to enable the log configuration file:

 - On 4D Server with interface, you can open the Maintenance page and click on the [Load logs configuration file](ServerWindow/maintenance.md#load-logs-configuration-file) button, then select the file.
 In this case, you can use any name for the configuration file.
-It is immediately enabled on the server.
+Se activa inmediatamente en el servidor.
 - You can copy the log configuration file in the [Settings folder](Project/architecture.md#settings-1) of the project.
 In this case, the file must be named `logConfig.json`.
 It is enabled at project startup (only on the server in client/server).
 - With a built application, you can copy the `logConfig.json` file in the following folder:
     + Windows: `Users\[userName]\AppData\Roaming\[application]`